Skip to main content

 Is double occupancy of rooms allowed and sensible?

-For suitable rooms from around 11 square metres, yes.
-The room costs up to 20 percent more, but per person it becomes around 40 percent cheaper than single occupancy.
+Not in every property.
+Double occupancy requires the consent of the property owner; at present we offer it at Rathausplatz 6 in Brugg, for suitable rooms from around 11 square metres.
+The room then costs up to 20 percent more, but per person it becomes around 40 percent cheaper than single occupancy.
 For taxes, multiple occupancy is explicitly reflected in the N2 flat rate.

 What applies to employees posted from abroad?